orbeon/orbeon-forms-doc/form-runner/api/other/form-runner-javascript-api.md

 - Text field (as if the user presses the Return or Enter key)
 - Button

+[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md)

+The `activateControl()` function returns either:

+- a JavaScript `Promise` which resolves when the activation has run on the server
+- or `undefined` if
+    - the control is not found
+    - the control is not a trigger or input control

 ### Telling whether the form data is safe